-Nicolai Sehested has gained a reputation among his peers and in the sailing community as a hard-hitting, never back down skipper who will go to great lengths to get his boat across the finish line first.
-On land however, his nickname is ‘smurf’ and he is known to always carry a smile and have a positive outlook, a combination that will benefit the Denmark SailGP Team in its debut during Season 2.
+Nicolai Sehested, the first ever Driver of the Denmark SailGP Team, has gained a reputation among his peers and in the sailing community as a hard-hitting, never back down skipper who will go to great lengths to get his boat across the finish line first.
+On land, however, his nickname is ‘smurf’ and he is known to always carry a smile and have a positive outlook.

 Sehested began sailing at the age of nine and first started competitive racing when he was 11-years-old and has been a self-described speed freak on the water ever since.